ohenley/ib-ada/readme.md

 </details>

 ## About
 - I started this project because every other 'equivalent' implementation I tested, somewhat, did not work properly ... and I tried most of them all (C++, C#, Python, JS, official and third-party.
-I gave up before installing a whole Java developper environment just to test if, maybe, this time the outcome would be different).
+I gave up before installing a whole Java developer environment just to test if, maybe, this time the outcome would be different).

 - I hold a certain grudge against Interactive Brokers for misleading advertising about their technology offering.
-I personnally paid the price of such painfull discovery through hundred hours of research, testing, dead end and headaches.
+I paid the price of such a painful discovery through hundred hours of research, testing, dead-end, and headaches.
 This library is a conservative, explicit, sandboxed, progressive, simple, and hopefully sane response to this reality.

 - From an 'archeological/reverse engineering' point of view we can argue that Interactive Brokers relevance and churn is subsided by technological debt; probably on purpose as a way to pressure their premium product adoption (FIX protocol access @ 1500 USD/month)

-- Looking at the retail securities investment landscape, my view is that there is massive opportunity for a robust, well designed programmatic retail investment infrastructure.
+- Looking at the retail securities investment landscape, my view is that there is a massive opportunity for a robust, well-designed programmatic retail investment infrastructure.

 ## Status
 - WIP text. :)